 Make your voice heard

 People aged 50 and over account for half of the nation's spending and three quarters of the nation's wealth, so it’s important the Government listen to your opinions and experiences.

 Change over time

-We’d like to visit you to find out how your life is changing.
+We’d like to find out how your life is changing.
 This allows us to collect really useful information about changes in your health, social life, finances and relationships.

 Be part of a bigger picture

 ELSA isn’t the only study of people aged 50 and over, there are others in America, Europe, India and China.
 We hope you take part in ELSA; if you do, you’ll be contributing to an international effort to understand later life and what it means for people.

 Meet the ELSA team